-Europe’s outlook “darkening, ECB head hedges on recession
+Europe’s outlook ‘darkening,’ ECB head hedges on recession

 Lagarde said the baseline case, established before Russia cut off the major Nord Stream 1 pipeline to Germany, was for 0.9% growth next year.
 The darker forecast signals a drop of 0.9%.
 She said her personal outlook was that the outcome would be “somewhere in between” and that more would be known when new bank forecasts are published in December.

+Carsten Brzeski, chief eurozone economist at ING bank, said Lagarde’s recession hedge reflected the conflicting pressures on the bank as it raises rates.

+“The recession has become the elephant in the room, pushing the ECB more and more into a position in which it will become difficult to justify hiking rates throughout a recession,” he said.

-State-owned Gazprom has steadily dialed back deliveries to a fraction of what they were before the war.
+Russia’s Gazprom has steadily dialed back gas deliveries to a fraction of what they were before the war.
 European officials say it’s energy blackmail aimed at pressuring them over their support for Ukraine and sanctions against Russia.
 Some Russian gas is still flowing through pipelines through Ukraine and Turkey.

 Europe is more exposed to the economic fallout from the war than other major global economies such as the U.S. or China.
 That is because Europe relied for years on Russia as a major supplier of oil and pipeline gas — ties that have now come unraveled.
 Russia has cut off most gas shipments, while Europe is moving to ban most Russian oil imports at the end of the year.